Xizhe-Hao/Xizhe-Hao.github.io/content/authors/admin/_index.md

         the front end of a WeChat mini-program using JavaScript and Wechat Devtools
-      - Data Analysis & Strategic Planning: Used Tableau for data visualization, analyzing user trends and behaviors to inform financial management and company strategy; implemented UI enhancements and functionality optimizations in mini-programs to boost user engagement
+      - Data Analysis & Strategic Planning: Used Tableau for data visualization, analyzing user trends and behaviors to inform financial management and company strategy; implemented UI enhancements and functionality optimizations in mini-programs to boost user engagement.

+  - position: Director
+    company_name: News Agency of Southern University of Science and Technology
+    company_url: ''
+    company_logo: ''
+    date_start: 2021-09-01
+    date_end: '2022-09-01'
+    summary: |2-
+      - Coordinated 100+ members to manage the official social media accounts of the university and its magazine
+      - Won the “Most Impactful University News Work” from China Youth Daily
   # - position: Backend Software Engineer
   #   company_name: X
   #   company_url: ''